CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what it does (writes various types of tests using specific frameworks for a specific project) and when to use it (with an explicit 'Use when' clause listing multiple trigger scenarios).
-It uses third person voice, includes natural trigger terms, and is distinctive enough to avoid conflicts with other skills.
+This is a strong skill description that clearly communicates what the skill does (writes various types of tests using specific frameworks for a specific project) and when to use it (with an explicit 'Use when' clause covering multiple trigger scenarios).
+The description is concise, uses third person voice, and includes natural trigger terms that users would actually say when needing testing help.

 DimensionReasoningScore